Updated November 23, 2023

 - Depreciation is used to distribute and expense the cost of Tangible Assets over their useful life.
 However, Amortization is used to expense out the value of Intangible assets over its useful life.

 - Tangible Assets are depreciated using either the straight-line method or the accelerated depreciation method.
 However, amortization of intangible assets is mostly done using only the straight-line method.

 - Tangible assets carry some salvage value which is used in the calculation of depreciation.
 Intangible assets don’t have any salvage value.

 - Both depreciation and amortization are used in the finance industry for accounting and tax purposes.

 - Both depreciation and amortization are recognized as an expense in the profit and loss statement of the Company for taxation purposes.

 - Taxation advantage is more significant in the case of depreciation than amortization, as an accelerated method of depreciation can be used in the case of tangible assets.

-- Journal entries for both depreciation vs amortization is the credit to Accumulated Depreciation/Amortization account and a debit to depreciation/amortization expense account.
+- Journal entries for both depreciation vs amortization is the credit to the Accumulated Depreciation/Amortization account and a debit to depreciation/amortization expense account.